 We are all pressed for time.
-Learn that you don’t have to wait for the perfect schedule to take care of your health and fitness.
+You don’t have to wait for the perfect schedule to take care of your health and fitness.
 Learn how to incorporate it into your day, right now.
-Learn to take control of your well-being with the time that you do have.
+Learn how to take control of your well-being with the time that you do have.

-With an efficient and effective 4 to 12 minute workout each day you can achieve improved health and fitness.
+With an efficient and effective practice of daily body maintenance each day you can achieve improved health and fitness.
 You can read my bio here to learn how I arrived at this point.

-- Use this information to help get yourself started on a simple daily exercise program.
+Use this information to help get yourself started on a simple daily body maintenance program.